davidmansy/reactnd-project-myreads/README.md

 This is my version of the final assessment project for Udacity's React Fundamentals course.

 In addition of implementing the required Udacity specifications, I could:

--update the css to give it a Trello-like style,
+- update the css to give it a Trello-like style,
--add a basic drag and drop functionality to move a book from one shelf to the other, -add very basic unit tests (basic render and snapshot).
+- add a basic drag and drop functionality to move a book from one shelf to the other,
+- add very basic unit tests (basic render and snapshot).
 I still need to decide if I should go for Enzyme or react-testing-library in order to write more intellegent unit tests :-)

 ## TL;DR